Returning to CSU

 - Affiliate Ambassadors

-- Affiliate Ambassadors are paid or volunteer positions through our Affiliate Programs that students can apply for after they’ve returned from an education abroad experience with their affiliate program.
-Within their role as Affiliate Ambassadors, students will be given tasks by their affiliate program provider.
+- Affiliate Ambassadors are paid or volunteer positions sponsored by our affiliate partners.
+CSU students can apply to be an Affiliate Ambassador after they’ve completed their affiliate program.
 If you are already an Affiliate Ambassador, or interested in becoming one, please email [email protected].

 Academic